Effective Online Tutoring (Online)

 There is no formal assessment for this course.

 In order to complete this course and receive a University of Oxford certificate of completion, you will need to actively take part in the group activities; complete the four tutor-marked assignments; give a presentation in one of the "Presenting and facilitating online" online tutorials held during unit 4 of the course; and participate in a minimum of two of the other online tutorials delivered during the course.
 You are expected to make at least one substantive posting to the majority of the discussion topics initiated by your tutor.

-- Unit 3 - Communicating with students
+- Week 4 Unit 3: Communicating with students (Tutor-led)